static-frame/static-frame/doc/source/articles/freethread.md

-Function application to each row of a DataFrame is a an ubiquitous operation.Such processing can be expensive (particularly with heterogenous columnar types) but is embarrassingly parallelizable: each row, or chunks of rows, can be processed independently, in parallel.
+Function application to each row of a DataFrame is a an ubiquitous operation.
+Such processing can be expensive (particularly with heterogenous columnar types) but is embarrassingly parallelizable: each row, or chunks of rows, can be processed independently, in parallel.

 Until recently, exploiting this opportunity was not possible with Python.
-Multi-threaded function application on a DataFrame avoids copying data, but is throttled by the Global Interpreter Lock (GIL).
+Multi-threaded function application is throttled by the Global Interpreter Lock (GIL).
 Alternatively, multi-processed function application, while effective when the unit of work is very time-consuming, is inefficient in many common applications.
 Subprocess interpreter overhead, as well as the cost of copying data into each subprocesses, can overwhelm performance benefits.

 Python now offers a solution: with the new, "experimental free-threading build" of Python 3.13, true multi-threaded concurrency of CPU-bound operations is possible.
 Without the cost of multi-processing, light-weight multi-threading can now deliver improved performance.

 The benefits are extraordinary.
-StaticFrame, leveraging free-threaded Python, can process a DataFrame in less than half the time.
+[StaticFrame](https://github.com/static-frame/static-frame), leveraging free-threaded Python, can process a DataFrame in less than half the time.
 For example, when using Python 3.13t (the "t" denotes the free-threading variant) to process a 1000 by 1000 `Frame` of uniform integers, the duration falls from 21.3 ms to 7.89 ms:

 ```python
 # Python 3.13.5 experimental free-threading build (main, Jun 11 2025, 15:36:57) [Clang 16.0.0 (clang-1600.0.26.6)] on darwin